-The Company's program for the induction of new directors is tailored to each new Director depending on their personal requirements, background, skills, qualifications and experience and includes the provision of a formal letter of appointment and an induction pack containing sufficient information, as well as direct access to the Company Secretary and other board members, to allow the new Director to gain an understanding of the business of the Company and the roles, duties and responsibilities of Directors and other key personnel.
+The Company's program for the induction of new directors is tailored to each new Director depending on their personal requirements, background, skills, qualifications and experience and includes the provision of a formal letter of appointment and an induction pack containing sufficient information, as well as direct access to the Company Secretary, Executive Team and other board members, to allow the new Director to gain an understanding of the business of the Company and the roles, duties and responsibilities of Directors and other key personnel.

 All Directors are encouraged to undergo continual professional development and, subject to prior approval by the Nomination Committee (or in its absence, the Board), all Directors have access to numerous resources and professional development training to address any skills gaps.
-Whilst a formal review was not undertaken during the Reporting Period, the identification of skills gaps and the need for professional development opportunities will be considered and tabled for discussion annually as part of the Company's annual Board performance review process going forward.
+Whilst a formal review was not undertaken during the Reporting Period, the process was commenced in November 2023 and is due to be completed by March 2024.
+Through this process the identification of skills gaps and the need for professional development opportunities will be considered and tabled for discussion.